 This article marks the close of my bi-weekly writing at Conciliar Post.
 It has been a joy to contribute and discuss the faith here.
 I hope I have produced a coherent framework in these articles for viewing all five branches of Christianity as one common faith to be embraced and learned from across denominations and lines of tradition.
 In my final regular article, I have no intent to malign Protestantism since I myself continue to

 Recently, I completed a series of articles on the Catholic understanding of grace (find parts one, two, and three at these links).
 At the same time, I was working on a series of articles documenting my journey to Catholicism.
-In the second installment of that series, I received excellent feedback—in the comments section—from Michael Hwang.
+After the second installment of that series, I received excellent feedback from an individual named Michael.
 Although we did not know each other before this exchange, Conciliar Post provided a forum for us to connect, and

 Christ in the House of Simon Dieric Bouts the Elder 1440s Oil on wood, 40,5 x 61 cm Staatliche Museen, Berlin She didn’t know she had faith.
 She didn’t wonder how much she believed.
 She didn’t come looking for forgiveness.
 She didn’t think about her sin.
 She knew there was a man at Simon’s house.
 She knew this man really, truly loved, was love.
 She knew what she got and gave with men was not.